 Sets the ration between CPU core clock and the FSB frequency.
+Configuration option: [Auto]

-If an invalid ratio is set in CMOS, then the actual and set values may differ.

-Key in ratio numbers directly.
+- · If an invalid ratio is set in CMOS then actual and set values may differ. - · Key in ratio numbers directly.

 C1E Support [Enabled]

 Allows you to enable or disable C1E Support.
 Configuration options: [Disabled] [Enabled]